ajlopez/srskj/README.md

 ## To Do

 - Rewrite Repository and Transaction execution
+- Remove ContractDetails
+- One trie for contract states
 - Allow alternative Proof of Work
 - Remove Spring Framework
 - Remove Jackson